ezylang/pages-playground/docs/configuration/configuration.md

 - If the precedence is lower than the unary minus, the result will be 4 (-2 * -2).
 - If the precedence is higher than the unary minus, the result will be -4 -(2 * 2).

-By default, EvalEx uses a lower precedence. you can configure to use a higher precedence by specifying it here, or by using a predefined constant:
+By default, EvalEx uses a lower precedence.
+You can configure to use a higher precedence by specifying it here, or by using a predefined constant:

 ```java